pism/pism/doc/pismpython/inverse/ssa_inverse.rst

 State Functionals
 -----------------

-State functionals are specified with the :cfg:`-inv_ssa_misfit` flag.
+State functionals are specified with the :cfg:`-inv_misfit_func` flag.

 .. _meansquare: